Sweater Trees: A Warm Embrace for the City

 Sweater trees at Beijing Raycom Infotech Park.
 (Photo provided by interviewee)

-Fiber artist Xia Xin explains, “I hope to bring warmth to the city through artistic intervention.”
-Fiber art is an art form that uses textile materials such as wool, fabric, and yarn, incorporating techniques like quilting, embroidery, crochet, weaving, and plant dyeing.
+Fibre artist Xia Xin explains, “I hope to bring warmth to the city through artistic intervention.”
+Fibre art is an art form that uses textile materials such as wool, fabric, and yarn, incorporating techniques like quilting, embroidery, crochet, weaving, and plant dyeing.

-Since its inception, Walking Tree Clothes has successfully carried out 23 projects across 12 cities in China, adorning 332 trees with colorful, hand-crafted “sweaters”.
-These whimsical, cozy tree installations have not only become popular photo spots for social media enthusiasts but have also introduced a new way for people to engage with their urban environment.
+Since its inception, Walking Tree Clothes has successfully carried out 23 projects across 12 cities in China, adorning 332 trees with colourful, hand-crafted “sweaters”.
+These whimsical, cosy tree installations have not only become popular photo spots for social media enthusiasts but have also introduced a new way for people to engage with their urban environment.

 Bringing Art to Everyday Life

-Reflecting on the project’s origins, Xia Xin shares, “‘Walking Tree Clothes’ is a fiber art project I launched in 2023.
+Reflecting on the project’s origins, Xia Xin shares, “‘Walking Tree Clothes’ is a fibre art project I launched in 2023.
 My goal is to infuse cities with warmth through artistic expression.”

 sweater tree